Can Benzene Be Found In Paint?

 Studies on both lab animals and people have confirmed this finding and concluded that benzene really does cause damage to blood cells, thus impairing the central nervous system, causing immune disruption, and leading to severe medical conditions such as leukemia.

-Benzene in Paint
+Benzene found in Paint

 While some toxic VOCs trigger nausea and dizziness almost immediately, benzene is different.